by K.M. Richards

-(Although some will dispute the above based on a persistent myth that KAAR went off the air after a 1966 fire that destroyed the channel 39 transmitter site, there were no articles in the Union to support that myth.
-Further, the arrangement to broadcast educational programming is well-documented and certainly would not have been entered into if the station's transmitting facilities had been rendered unusable the previous year.
-The Union did report that both KCST and KEBS-TV were forced off the air late in the evening on September 28, 1970 when a fire that came close to Mt.
+(Although some will dispute the above based on a persistent myth that KAAR went off the air after a 1966 fire that destroyed the channel 39 transmitter site, there were no articles in the Union to support that "urban legend".
+Further, the arrangement to broadcast educational programming is well-documented -- including in the Union -- and certainly would not have been entered into if the station's transmitting facilities had been rendered unusable the previous year.
+The newspaper did report that both KCST and KEBS-TV were forced off the air late in the evening on September 28, 1970 when a fire that came close to Mt.
 San Miguel caused San Diego Gas & Electric to shut off power to the shared transmitter site and the engineers to be evacuated.
 However, that was more than four years after the myth claims and both stations resumed operation on their regular schedules the next morning.)

 Simultaneous with the announcement that KEBS-TV had started up, Texas oil and cattleman Perry Bass, who also owned KFDA-TV/10 Amarillo TX, KFDW-TV/12 Clovis NM and KFDO-TV/8 Sayre OK, announced he was purchasing KAAR.
 The sale was filed with the FCC on July 5 and was approved on September 25; Bass Brothers Enterprises, dba Western Telecasters, returned channel 39 to the air as KCST February 2, 1968, with an increase in effective radiated power to 363kw, more than 30 times what KAAR had operated with.